2021 Program Dates: June 3 - July 2, 2021

 - A minimum of one year each of college-level chemistry, biology and physics

-- MCAT scores (only needed if you want to participate in the guaranteed interview, not for selection into the program).
+- MCAT scores (only needed if you want to participate in the guaranteed interview; not required for selection into the program)

 - Summer Scholars participants will be taught by current medical school faculty and upper-level medical students.